Aging and Dental Health

 As we age, our saliva glands stop producing large amounts of saliva.
 And to add to that, prescribed medication can often dry out the mouth even more.
 The condition of ‘dry mouth’, or otherwise known as Xerostomia, can cause a lot of discomfort for the elderly.
 Ignorance is not bliss in this case, if you know that your elderly family member or friend is experiencing this, you should tell their dentist right away.
 Xerostomia can lead to tooth decay.

 It’s not only problems in the mouth that can create issues.
 What else can cause tooth decay?
 Well, stomach acids can cause havoc if they end up in the mouth.
 And digestive problems, such as heartburn or gastric reflux, can cause the acid to move to the mouth.
 To prevent tooth decay and protect the teeth, the digestive problem needs to be addressed.

 The bottom line?
 We all get old.
 And when we do, we seem to forget how important the basics are.
 One day, you want to be confident that someone will look after you.
 So make sure to look after those who are elderly now.
-Remind them to brush and floss daily, take them to the dentist regularly and look out for the warning signs of any serious problems.
+Remind them to brush and floss daily, take them to their dentist in downtown Vancouver regularly and look out for the warning signs of any serious problems.
 Getting old is an unfortunate involuntary action, but healthy dentistry is a voluntary action.
 Take care of your teeth, make sure that they last a lifetime!